 Frenchtown is a very small borough located in the state of New Jersey.
 With a population of 1,380 people and just one neighborhood, Frenchtown is the 459th largest community in New Jersey.
-Frenchtown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Frenchtown was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Housing costs in Frenchtown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.